pburkholder/eponymous-principles/presentation.md

 ^More recently: Collapsed under its own weight

-^on to our tour of other laws.
+^on to our tour of other laws I've found useful.
 Likely familiar with:

 ---